billythegoat356/OVNI/README.md

 # Optimized Video Native Interface
-I was getting frustrated at FFmpeg being so slow/buggy on specific tasks, and I won't even talk about PyMovie (some people still use it apparently...)
+I was getting frustrated at FFmpeg being so slow/buggy on specific tasks, and I won't even talk about MoviePy (some people still use it apparently...)
 So I decided to make my custom video processing pipeline taking full advantage of my GPU.

 Demuxing/decoding happens on the GPU thanks to NVC (PyNvVideoCodec), frames are kept in GPU memory as CuPy arrays, and can then be encoded and muxed while still on the GPU with NVC and a FFmpeg pipe.